Arabic Architecture in Sharjah

 From here, you can also visit Souq Al Jubail, Central Souq, Al Noor Mosque, Al Qasba.

-Arabic Architecture in Sharjah -Sharjah Corniche
+Sharjah Architecture -Sharjah Corniche

 A drive along Sharjah Corniche brings more traditional architecture still using Islamic principles in the Art Area and the Heart of Sharjah.
 A walk around both is a must and both have great cafes to stop off at.